gladys-pascual/bg-scores/README.md

 4. For a new user, there will initially be no game, boardgame or player present.
 The page was empty, which does not give a great user experience.
 Therefore, a card component was created to indicate that there is no game, boardgame or player for better user experience.

+5. Error on the console about missing favicon.
+Favicon was added based on the information from this [link](https://flask.palletsprojects.com/en/2.0.x/patterns/favicon/).

 ## Deployment
 <hr>